-Cognizant Federal Agency: The federal agency that generally provides the predominant amount of direct federal awards to the organization.
+Cognizant Federal Agency - the federal agency that generally provides the predominant amount of direct federal awards to the organization.
 Cognizance is to the primary funding source.
-For the CILs this is the Department of Health and Human Services, the Administration for Community Living, Independent Living Administration, specifically Subchapter C grants given directly from ACL/ILA to the CIL.
+For the CILs this is the Department of Health and Human Services, the Administration for Community Living, Office of Independent Living Programs, specifically Title VII Part C grants given directly from ACL/OILP to the CIL.